 Depth option—In order to be designated as fulfilling a concentration in one area of neuroscience, students who choose to do so (in addition to fulfilling the breadth requirements above) must complete four electives as listed below.
 This will be indicated on their transcript (e.g., Neuroscience: Cellular/Molecular Concentration).

 Four electives fulfill depth in one area:

-To double major in Neuroscience and another major, a maximum of three courses with a designation of 200 or above can be double-counted in both majors.
+To double major in neuroscience and another major, a maximum of three courses with a designation of 200 or above can be double-counted in both majors.

 Honors in neuroscience—Honors in the major will be awarded to students who attain a B+ average in courses in the major at the 200 level and above (not including the research project) and who also demonstrate superior performance in a research project, culminating in a two-semester thesis, an oral proposal and final presentation, and a poster at the spring science symposium.

 Courses at other institutions—Students who wish to earn major credit for course work at other institutions should submit to the director the name of the institution and the number, title, and catalog description of the course.
-This information must be submitted in writing before the work is initiated and formal permission must be granted before the courses can be credited toward the major at Trinity, following the usual procedures established by the Office of International Programs.
+This information must be submitted in writing before the work is initiated and formal permission must be granted before the courses can be credited toward the major at Trinity, following the usual procedures established by the Office of Study Away.

-Study away—Neuroscience students who wish to study-abroad should meet with their adviser and the program director in advance of the semester they intend to go abroad.
-Professor Guardiola-Diaz is currently the study abroad adviser for the Neuroscience Program and can advise students regarding specific study-abroad options.
-There are many study-abroad locations that allow for coursework in neuroscience as well as internship experiences.
+Study away—Neuroscience students who wish to study abroad should meet with their adviser and the program director in advance of the semester they intend to go abroad.
+Professor Guardiola-Diaz is currently the study-abroad adviser for the Neuroscience Program and can advise students regarding specific study-abroad options.
+There are many study-abroad locations that allow for course work in neuroscience as well as internship experiences.
 Students who wish to take a course for major credit while abroad must have this approved by the program director before going abroad.